OSGConnect/connectbook/start/account/AP7/ap7-access.md

 Once OSG staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to OSG resources.
 During this meeting, our staff will provide personalized start-up guidance per your specific computational research goals and activate your account.

 Following the meeting, the Facilitator will approve your account and add your profile to any relevant OSG ‘project’ names.
-Once your account is ready, the Facilitator will email you with your account detail including your login 'username'.
+Once your account is ready, the Facilitator will email you with your account details including the 'username' you will use to log in to the `ap7.ospool.osg-htc.org` access point.

 ## Login